-Inbound marketing focuses on creating content that appeals to your company’s target customers, thus pulling your potential customers to you.
+These inbound marketing tools focus on helping you create content that appeals to your company’s target customers, thus pulling your potential customers to you.

 Relevant content ranges from answers to questions or challenges customers has through the range of the entire sales funnel.
 The content can be in the form of blog posts, white papers, infographics, videos and more, which are then distributed through channels such as the company blog, newsletter or social media accounts.